bhdzllr/bhdzllr-2021/src/projects/flexible-pos/index.md

 ## How it's going

-At the moment I just have one customer with one to two events per year.
+At the moment I just have one customer (pricing is $79 per location and month) with one to two events per year.
 So I can say I have a project that makes money 😉.

 The hard part for me is marketing and sales and I do not invest time in it.
 I think this is something were you really need to go and talk to a lot of possible customers, which takes a lot of time and probably very good sales skills because there is always a lot of skepticism and things to explain how this works.